sirvan3tr/Python-AutoTraderWebScraper/README.md

 Scrapes the second hand car marketplace; only for educational purposes.

 ## TODO
-- Scrape all pages
+- Scrape all pages.
-- Use click to enable CLI usage
+- Use click to enable CLI usage.
 - Allow to feed in search query from a json file.
+- Multi-threading to scrape different pages.

 ## Install
 Developed using `python3.9.7`; will probably work with 3.8+